 Facet Wealth uses industry-standard security measures to keep client data safe.
 Data always belongs to clients and is hosted on servers using Amazon Web Services.
 Whether the data is in-transit or at-rest, Facet Wealth uses encryption to protect it.

-Costs are hard to pin down with Facet Wealth.
-On the one hand, all you’ll ever pay is your annual fee, which can run between $480 and $5,000.
+Clients are charged a monthly fee that ranges between $100 and $500, or between $1,200 and $6,000 annually.
+There is no minimum time-length sign-up requirement.
+On the plus side, all you’ll ever pay is that monthly fee.
 On the other hand, costs aren’t quite as clearly defined as with other online brokerages, which charge a set fee per transaction or an annual fee based on the amount of assets you hold at the firm.
-You won’t know the specific fees you’ll pay until you actually meet with your Facet Wealth advisor.
-For example, clients requiring a “more extensive relationship” will likely be charged a commensurately higher fee.
+You also won’t know the specific fees you’ll pay until you actually meet with your Facet Wealth advisor.
+Clients requiring a “more extensive relationship” will be charged a monthly fee on the higher side of the range.

 Facet Wealth maintains that their “pay-as-you-go” style matches client costs with the level of service they need, rather than how many transactions they make or how many assets they hold.